5minds/node-red-contrib-azure-table-storage-aleph/README.md

-# node-red-contrib-azure-table-storage
+# node-red-contrib-azure-table-storage-aleph

-node-red-contrib-azure-table-storage is a <a href="http://nodered.org" target="_new">Node-RED</a> node that allows you to work with Azure Table Storage.
+node-red-contrib-azure-table-storage-alpeh is a <a href="http://nodered.org" target="_new">Node-RED</a> node that allows you to work with Azure Table Storage.
 You can do all CRUD into Table Storage.

 It contains one Node-RED cloud node: **Azure Table Storage**